 A common misconception among beginning meditators is that the only way meditation is successful is if you can focus without feeling distracted at all.
 This isn’t the case.
 Early on, simply take note of when your mind drifts.
 Once you realize this has happened, gently lead your attention back to your point of focus.
 Don’t be self-critical if your mind wanders.
 That’s what minds do!
 Just re-focus and move forward with your practice.

 3. Experiment until you find a practice that works for you

-Your meditation can be five minutes before breakfast seated on your dining room floor, 10 minutes meditating on an inspirational quote you like, or 15 minutes strolling around the block tuning in to everything you see, hear, smell and feel.
+Your meditation can be five minutes before breakfast seated on your dining room floor.
+10 minutes meditating on an inspirational quote you like, or 15 minutes strolling around the block tuning in to everything you see, hear, smell and feel.
+Maybe sitting in your bedroom with a soothing Himalayan salt crystal lamp (you can check out these Stunning lamps, if interested) can also help you meditate.
 In other words, there is no “right” way to meditate.
 Trust whatever feels comfortable for you.

 4. Make use of available tools

 Take advantage of the many instructional guides and books/podcasts/websites that describe the benefits of deep meditative states.
 Beginners may enjoy John Kabat-Zinn’s Wherever You Go, There You Are or the free, 21-day meditation challenge hosted by Oprah and Deepak Chopra several times a year.

 5. Don’t stress